--The Rime of the Ancient Mariner-
+The Rime of the Ancient Mariner is

-Throughout the poem, there is a real struggle, a struggle between reality and the supernatural.
-The real aspects are simple; these include the physical things, in the start of the poem like:
+a struggle between reality and the supernatural.
+The real aspects are simple; these include the

 -The details about wedding